FerretDB/FerretDB/website/docs/indexes.md

 db.products.createIndex({ name: 1 }, { unique: true })
 ```

-Unique indexes can be compound:
+Unique indexes can be compound.
+Here is an example of a unique index consisting
+of the `category` and `name` fields from the `products` collection.

 ```js
 db.products.createIndex({ category: 1, name: 1 }, { unique: true })